Introduction and Inspirations

 The language was implemented with this purpose due to the fact that, based on my personal experience and on certain studies (which I will cite at the end of the chapter), such courses tend to be too much focused on its theoretical aspects to the detriment of its practical ones.

-Therefore, it's common for students that are taking this course to sometimes find it boring or even uninteresting and demotivating.
+Therefore, it is common for students that are taking this course to sometimes find it boring or even uninteresting and demotivating.

 Based on this, the motivation to build Bleach was born.
 The cornerstone idea behind Bleach is: a language that can be used in a classroom environment to teach the most fundamental ideas and concepts of Programming Languages implementation in an incremental way, using well-known languagues and techniques as a basis to such objective.